 — /u/cdawg15

 I took my nephew up Wright for his first high peak.
 It was a windy day and you could see a storm way off in the distance.
 A gust of wind knocked him over as we started above tree line.
 He got back up, and was knocked down by another gust of wind.
 After the second one, I told him we were heading back.
 He protested, but understood.
-The last 15 minutes of the hike back to the car was accompanied by intense rain and lighting.
+The last 15 minutes of the hike back to the car was accompanied by intense rain and lightning.

 — /u/arcana73